coyotespike/solana-starter-apps/README.md

 ```

 Amusingly, the Borsh library we use here appears to have been developed by Serum - from the infamous and defunct Alameda/FTX!!

+## Reading and Deserializing

+Interestingly, although we use both the program ID and the movie title to CREATE the account address, the program knows all the addresses associated with it.
+We don't need the title to RECOVER the generated address.

+i.e. `connection.getProgramAccounts(new web3.PublicKey(MOVIE_REVIEW_PROGRAM_ID))` works.